astronomer/docs/astro/ci-cd-templates/circleci.md

 #### Configuration requirements

 - You have a `main` branch of an Astro project hosted in a single GitHub repository.
-- You have a `prod` Deployment on Astro where you deploy your `main` GitHub branche to.
+- You have a production Deployment on Astro where you want to deploy your `main` GitHub branch.
 - You have a production CircleCI context where you store environment variables to use in your CI/CD workflow.s

 #### Implementation